gmc-code/PC-app-development/docs/Anvil/temperature_converter2.rst

 .. admonition:: Tasks

     #.
-Add try except to calculation functions so that non numerical entries are handled.
-See the use of this in the calculator code.
+Add code to restrict temperature entries so that they can not be below absolute zero.
     #.
 Replace Fahrenheit with Kelvin and adjust the display and the code to work.
+    #.
+Give appropriate names to the fields and buttons so that the default names are replaced with meaningful names. e.g. **text_box_1** becomes **fahrenheit**. e.g **button_1** becomes **convert_FtoC**.
+Make all the necessary replacements in the code to account for these changes.

 ----